Burg Simpson is not currently pursuing new Actos® cases.

 • More than 2.3 million people were prescribed Actos® in 2010.

 • Actos® belongs to a family of drugs known as Thiazolidinedione (TDZ), which are drugs used to lower blood sugar levels and increases the body’s sensitivity to insulin.

 • The active ingredient in Actos® (pioglitazone) is also used in combination with other Type-2 diabetes therapies in other medicines such as Actoplus met®, Actoplus met® XR and Duetact®.

-• Actos® became the world’s most popular Type-2 diabetes medicine in 2007, after medical studies linked Avandia , a similar drug produced by GlaxoSmithKline, with a 40% increased risk of heart attack.
+• Actos® became the world’s most popular Type-2 diabetes medicine in 2007 after medical studies linked Avandia , a similar drug produced by GlaxoSmithKline, with a 40% increased risk of a heart attack.

 • Approximately 20 Million Americans suffer from Type-2 Diabetes.